dgopsq/writings/posts/ripgrep-powered-search-engine-on-the-web.md

 ---
-title: My website's search is using ripgrep
+title: A ripgrep-powered Search Engine on the web
-description: How I ported ripgrep to WASM in order to create a search engine for my blog.
+description: How I ported ripgrep to WASM in order to create a Search Engine for my blog.
 tags: 'search, typescript, rust, grep'
 canonical_url: https://www.dgopsq.space/blog/my-website-search-is-using-ripgrep'
 ---